 - Roques de Garcia (2 hours and a half)

-In this mountain you can find a varied ecosystem where you can see exotic animal species and a big flora diversity.
+In this mountain, you can find a varied ecosystem where you can see exotic animal species and big flora diversity.
 If you reach the top of the mountain (that can just be done with a guided tour called Teide By Night), you’ll see the entire island.
-Well, it is the highest peak in whole Spain.
+Well, it is the highest peak in the whole of Spain.

 Rambla de Castro Walking

-Rambla de Castro is an easy path worth to be done in Tenerife with all the family, which is located between Los Roques beach and San Pedro viewpoint.
-There you will see incredible vergels that go along the way with a big flora diversity.
+Rambla de Castro is an easy path worth being done in Tenerife with the whole family, which is located between Los Roques beach and the San Pedro viewpoint.
+There you will see incredible verges that go along the way with a big flora diversity.

-This route can be done in various ways that can make much longer or shorter the trail.
-The path that we propose here has an approximately 4.5 kilometers in total, in a path that while you advance more you go discovering a varied vegetation with species such as:
+This route can be done in various ways that can make it much longer or shorter.
+The path that we propose here is approximately 4.5 kilometres in total, in a path that while you advance more you discover varied vegetation with species such as:

 - Palm Trees